Martexte/martexte.github.io/README.md

 This project is licensed under [AGPL-3.0](https://www.gnu.org/licenses/agpl-3.0.en.html).

 # Access
-Click on the link [here](https://martexte.github.io/portfolio) to access it.
+Click on the link [here](https://martexte.github.io/portfolio) to view it.